Joe Thompson (footballer): Tranmere Rovers

 Upon recovering from his injury, Thompson re-joined Rochdale on loan until the end of the season.
 He made his second debut for the club, coming on as a 65th-minute substitute, in a 3–0 loss against Morecambe on 2 March 2013.
-Thompson was in the first team regular at Rochdale until he was recalled by his parent club on 4 April 2013.
+Thompson was in the first team regular at Rochdale until he was recalled by his parent club on 4 April.
 By the time Thompson was recalled by the club, he made seven appearances for the club.

 At the beginning of the 2013–14 season, Thompson started the season well when he scored twice in a 3–3 draw with Crawley Town on 10 August 2013 after being on the bench in the opening game of the season against Walsall.
 Thompson continued to be involved in the first team, playing in the right–midfield position.
 However, he continued to suffer setback with injuries and was out on two occasions.
 Following the announcement of his diagnosis with nodular sclerosis Hodgkin lymphoma, a rare form of cancer, it was announced that Thompson would be out for the remainder of the 2013–14 season.
-In Tranmere Rovers' first match since the announcement against Preston North End, both sets of fans held a minute's applause in the 7th minute for the player.
-Although the club were relegated to League Two at the end of the 2013–14 season, he went on to finish the season, making eight appearances and scoring two times in all competitions.
-Following this, Tranmere Rovers were in discussions with Thompson over a new contract.
+In Tranmere's first match since the announcement against Preston North End, both sets of fans held a minute's applause in the 7th minute for the player.
+Although the club were relegated to League Two at the end of the season, he went on to finish the season, making eight appearances and scoring two times in all competitions.
+Following this, Tranmere were in discussions with Thompson over a new contract.
 However, the club released the player when his contract expired and was let go.
-Upon joining Bury, he later criticised Tranmere Rovers for the way they handled the contract negotiations during his absence, and was released by the club.
+Upon joining Bury, he later criticised Tranmere for the way they handled the contract negotiations during his absence, and was released by the club.